-This code of conduct applies to every member of the Piccalilli community on all properties, including this website and community forum.
-Anyone who violates this code of conduct may be sanctioned or expelled from all Piccalilli properties.
+This code of conduct applies to every member of the Piccalilli community.
+Anyone who violates this code of conduct may be sanctioned or expelled.

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.